pabloEntropia/essentia-labs/_posts/2019-09-05-cover-song-similarity.md

 # for every input stream in realtime.
 # It also aggregrates the Smith-Waterman alignment score matrix
 # and cover song similarity distance for every accumulating
-# input audio stream in a essentia pool instance (similar to a python dict)
+# input audio stream in an essentia pool instance (similar to a python dict)
 # which can be accessed after the end of the stream.

 # Now, let's check the final cover song similarity distance value